sabinemm/fruit-game/README.md

 I could choose between 3 different projects and chose to create a memory game because my goal is to learn more about animation and logic.
 I learned a lot during this project e.g. how to use classes and constructors.
 Also, I realised my weak areas that require improvement e.g. understanding scope and algorithms.

+I was initally tempted to create a Snakes and Ladders game.
+I had downloaded one version of it on my Ipad and found it to be poorly made.
+As it would be too difficult for me to create at this point and found a great tutorial by [Web Dev Simplified](https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw) for memory game and decided to go with it.

 Game name idea simply comes from the images I used for the project.

 I would improve a lot of things if I had more time.
 For example - count the score throughout the game and create a high score board, animate everything in a more appealing way, refine the design, make the game beautifully responsive on all devices.